Developing Digital Health Interventions MED5605

 By the end of this course students will be able to:

-2. Critically discuss and understand the role of user experience and participatory design methodologies.
+2. Critically discuss and understand the role of user experience, engagement and participatory design methodologies.

-4. Critically articulate the importance of regulatory frameworks that govern the testing, evaluation and commercialisation of DHIs and to comparatively critique international standards including software as a medical device.
+3. Critically discuss the importance of regulatory frameworks, standards, and guidelines, that govern the development of DHIs, including software as a medical device.

-5. Critically discuss and plan for key ethical, privacy and data security challenges in DHI development and demonstrate understanding of intellectual property rights and their implications for DHI development and commercialisation.
+4. Critically discuss and plan for key ethical, privacy and data security challenges in DHI development.

 Minimum Requirement for Award of Credits